-This Final RP/NEPA Evaluation has been prepared by the Commencement Bay Trustee Council to identify and analyze proposed alternatives to restore natural resources injured by releases of hazardous substances and discharges of oil in Commencement Bay.
-The Trustees developed this Final RP/NEPA Evaluation to document the decision-making process for choosing the Clear Creek Projects as the preferred alternative to restore natural resources in Commencement Bay and evaluate this action and the non-preferred alternatives, including No Action.
-After a public review and comment period for the Draft RP/NEPA Evaluation, the Trustees developed this Final RP/NEPA Evaluation.
-With this Final RP/NEPA Evaluation, the Trustee Council will provide \$1.1M in funds to Pierce County to construct both projects and implement an agreement between NOAA as Lead Trustee and Pierce County that defines the ongoing Trustee role in project monitoring and maintenance.
+This Draft RP/NEPA Evaluation has been prepared by the Commencement Bay Trustee Council to identify and analyze proposed alternatives to restore natural resources injured by releases of hazardous substances and discharges of oil in Commencement Bay.
+The Trustees developed this Draft RP/NEPA Evaluation to document the decision-making process for choosing the Clear Creek Projects as the preferred alternative to restore natural resources in Commencement Bay and evaluate this action and the non-preferred alternatives, including No Action.
+With this Draft RP/NEPA Evaluation, the Trustees are seeking public review and comment to inform the Final RP/NEPA Evaluation.
+Once this Draft RP/NEPA Evaluation is finalized, the Trustee Council will provide \$1.1M in funds to Pierce County to construct both projects and implement an agreement between NOAA as Lead Trustee and Pierce County that defines the ongoing Trustee role in project monitoring and maintenance.

-This Final RP/NEPA Evaluation:
+This Draft RP/NEPA Evaluation: